Find a spider by...

 'Maratus' scutulatus |

 (The generic name of this spider is presently uncertain.
-It was originally Lycidas but this has now been superseded: see below)
+An earlier name was Lycidas but this has now been superseded: see below)

 female: 7 mm|

 On the bark of trees but also on green leaves and other surfaces

 A bite may cause local pain/inflammation or even mild illness and mostly occurs when the spider is trapped in clothing

 This species has had several names in the past, including Sigytes scutulata (RM).
 In October 2016 the Peckhamia.com